 If you get a permissions error when trying to disable an add-in see the Quick Tip; Cannot disable add-in.

-Solving shutdown issues caused by programs
+Solving shutdown issues caused by applications

-Programs that tend to keep Outlook open are;
+Applications which tend to keep Outlook open are;

 - Fax software (such as WinFax Pro)